input-output-hk/cardanodocs.com-archived/_docs/cardano/2017-01-04-differences.md

 ## Time, Slots, and Synchrony

-In a basic model of *Ouroboros* time is divided into discrete units called *slots*.
+In a basic model of the protocol time is divided into discrete units called *slots*.
 However, there are no details on how to obtain current time securely and with enough precision.

-In `cardano-sl`, current time is obtained by querying a predefined set of NTP servers.
-Specifically, each node periodically queries NTP servers and calculates mean of results.
-A node stores last margin (the difference between local time and global time) and last obtained global time. А node also stores last slot to ensure that slots are monotonic.
+In Cardano SL, current time is obtained from user computer's system time.

+We also have a feature to notify users if their system time is incorrect (we compare it with the time obtained from NTP servers).
+This feature is not released yet, but will be released soon.

 ## Coin Tossing and Verifiable Secret Sharing

-As *Ouroboros* paper suggests, PVSS scheme by Schoenmakers is used in `cardano-sl`.
+The paper suggests PVSS scheme by Schoenmakers for Cardano SL.
+However, currently Cardano SL uses ["SCRAPE: Scalable Randomness Attested by Public Entities"](https://eprint.iacr.org/2017/216.pdf) PVSS scheme.

 One of the challenges while using a VSS scheme is associating the public key used for signing with the public key used for VSS scheme (`VssPublicKey`).
 This is solved by introducing `VssCertificate`s.
 This certificate is a signature given by a signing key for a pair consisting of